Juniper/terraform-provider-mist/docs/resources/site_networktemplate.md

 Optional:

-- `actions` (Attributes List) - for GBP-based policy, all src_tags and dst_tags have to be gbp-based
+- `actions` (Attributes List) ACL Policy Actions:
+  - for GBP-based policy, all src_tags and dst_tags have to be gbp-based
   - for ACL-based policy, `network` is required in either the source or destination so that we know where to attach the policy to (see [below for nested schema](#nestedatt--acl_policies--actions))
 - `name` (String)
-- `src_tags` (List of String) - for GBP-based policy, all src_tags and dst_tags have to be gbp-based
+- `src_tags` (List of String) ACL Policy Source Tags:
+  - for GBP-based policy, all src_tags and dst_tags have to be gbp-based
   - for ACL-based policy, `network` is required in either the source or destination so that we know where to attach the policy to

 <a id="nestedatt--acl_policies--actions"></a>
 ### Nested Schema for `acl_policies.actions`